npm/rfcs/accepted/0000-registry-spec.md

 that do not support the new spec type, so there is no chance of fetching from the _wrong_ registry.

+The main hazard imposed by this proposal is that, if the specified registry is unreachable, it cannot be installed.
+Packages may be published to the public registry that reference a registry only accessible to certain people or at certain times.
+However, this is no worse than the current situation of supporting tarball and git URLs, and at least adds the support for version ranges and dist-tags in those cases, and avoids the hazard of fetching meta-dependencies from the wrong place.

 ## Implementation

 - Add support for `registry:` specifiers in `npm-package-arg` module.  **This